patchlevel/event-sourcing/docs/subscription.md

 :::

 :::note
-More about repository manager and repository can be found [here](repository.md).
+More about the repository manager can be found in the [repository](repository.md) documentation.
 :::

 :::tip